martenjurgens/wisehost-x-marten/README.md

 6.  **Create SQLite Database File:**
     Ensure you have an empty SQLite database file.

     ```bash
     touch database/database.sqlite
     ```

     _(Note: On Windows, you might need to manually create an empty `database.sqlite` file inside the `database` folder if `touch` doesn't work.)_

+7.  **Run Migrations and Seed Database:**
+    This command will create the necessary database tables and populate them with initial data, including an admin user.
+    ```bash
+    php artisan migrate:fresh --seed
+    ```

 ## Running the Project